Atlas Delmenhorst: History

-Atlas finished runners-up in the new Oberliga in 1995, too and won promotion to the Regionalliga.
-The club struggled in this league in the three seasons there, never finishing above twelfth place and being relegated again in 1998.
+Atlas finished runners-up in the new Oberliga in 1995 and won promotion to the Regionalliga.
+The club struggled in the league for next three seasons, never finished above twelfth place and got relegated again in 1998.
 Back in the Oberliga the club came thirteenth in 1999.
-With the loss of support from long term sponsor Atlas Weyhausen the fortunes of the club declined.
+With the loss of support from long-term sponsor Atlas Weyhausen the fortunes of the club declined.
 It played three more seasons in the western division of the Verbandsliga Niedersachsen and was renamed to Delmenhorster SC in October 1999.
 It came last in the league in 2001–02 and had to declare insolvency, being eventually stricken from the register of clubs.
 On 10 June 2002, Eintracht Delmenhorst was formed to take over and continue the youth department of Atlas, with the latter de-registered.

 On 4 April 2012, the football department of Eintracht Delmenhorst split from the club to form the new Atlas Delmenhorst club, taking over Eintracht's league place.
 Atlas won promotion from the Kreisliga to the tier seven Bezirksliga in 2013–14, where it played for two seasons until a league championship took it up to the Landesliga.
 In the subsequent year the club won the Landesliga Weser-Ems, earning promotion to the Niedersachsen Oberliga.

 In 2019, Delmenhorst won the Niedersachsenpokal, a local amateur cup tournament, and thus qualified for the 2019–20 DFB-Pokal.
 The club was knocked-out in the first round by Werder Bremen.